Suburban Wives

-Suburban Wives, subtitled "nine to five widows in a sexual desert", is a 1971 British sex comedy directed by Derek Ford and starring Eva Whishaw, Maggie Wright, and Gabrielle Drake.
-It was described by The New York Times as "a spicy satire of modern manners and mores."
+Suburban Wives is a 1971 British sex comedy directed and written by Derek Ford and starring Eva Whishaw, Maggie Wright, and Gabrielle Drake.

-Premise
+Plot

-Newspaperwoman Sarah (Eva Whishaw) narrates a series of separate stories about the lives of various couples.
+Newspaperwoman Sarah narrates a series of separate stories about the lives of various couples.
 Sarah describes a situation in which dissatisfied and bored middle-class housewives seek excitement and adventure outside their marital homes— and marital beds.